 The 10-episode program takes viewers along with the runaways on a 600-mile race to escape slave hunters and the real threat of torture or death.
 “You don’t ever know what is going to happen in the next episode and it’s shocking,” says actor Amirah Vann who plays Ernestine.

-To learn more about the journey to freedom, you can also plan a trip to Cincinnati, OH to visit the National Underground Railroad Freedom Center.
-Information is available at http://www.freedomcenter.org.
+To learn more about the journey to freedom, you can also plan a trip to Cincinnati, Ohio, to visit the National Underground Railroad Freedom Center.